 7 To this point God has always referred to the Israelites as “My people” (Ex 6:7).
 Now He tells Moses, “Your people, whom you brought up from the land of Egypt…” God wants nothing to do with them (it’s like one parent saying to the other, “Your son is acting up.”).

 8 Moses must be staggered by God’s words.
 He is in the midst of incredible communion with God and is likely excited to tell the people all that he has heard.
 Now it is all crushed with a short statement from God.
 The people have completely betrayed God and him and now there is no way he can bring the Law and the written covenant to them.
-His time on the mountain has now been rendered mostly worthless.
+His time on the mountain has been rendered largely meaningless.

 9 “This people” – just like the way the people referred to Moses in verse 1.
 God does not have to convince Moses they are obstinate.
 Moses has been dealing with their ungratefulness and obstinacy for the last five months.

 10 These are the people God brought out of Egypt in great glory to Himself.
 These are the people He covenanted with and promised to be their God and that they would be HIS people (6:6-8).
 There is no reason to think God bluffs here (although he obviously plans for Moses to intercede).
 We should never discount God’s reaction to sin.
 For Moses, this is in one sense an amazing opportunity.
 Technically it’s possible for God to do this and not violate His covenant with Abraham.
 Moses is a descendant of Abraham and could be used to begin a new nation that fulfills all God’s words about the Messiah and the multitudes of Abraham’s descendants.